 Now complete, the baseball stadium is an economic home run for Fayetteville!
 The stadium has generated additional business opportunities, new jobs, economic growth, and has benefited the local tourism economy too!
 In fact, it was recently announced that the ballpark will be the host of the Big South Conference Baseball Tournament in 2019, 2020, and 2021.
 City officials say that the tournament is likely to generate at least $1.5 million in economic activity for Fayetteville.

-The new name of the baseball team and stadium was debuted on Sunday, November 4th at Festival Park in downtown Fayetteville.
+The new name of the baseball stadium and team was debuted on Sunday, November 4th at Festival Park in downtown Fayetteville.
 The festival not only unveiled the new names but also served as an opportunity for the city to rally behind the new ballpark.

 At DAA, we’re proud to leave a Lasting Positive Impact in the communities we serve.
 The stadium will officially debut for the 2019 season and we’re looking forward to attending opening day in April!
 We invite you to visit our website for more details and insights into our athletic projects and services.
 Photo credit: @Populous